This is Asha’s story…

-If you are a resident of Virginia, your input is CRUCIAL!
+If you are a resident of Virginia, your input will be CRUCIAL!

 👉🏼 SUMMARY AS INTRODUCED: Dangerous captive animal exhibits; penalty.
 Prohibits a keeper of dangerous captive animals, defined in the bill, from providing or offering to provide to any individual, for free or for a cost, direct contact with such dangerous captive animal.
 The bill provides that a violation is a Class 3 misdemeanor and that the keeper is subject to a fine of not more than $500.

 ✅ Who’s My Legislator?
-Please click on the following link to find email addresses and phone numbers for your legislator.
+Please click on the following link to prepare for future actions for ASHA to find email addresses and phone numbers for your legislator.

 The Virginia Attorney General’s Office recently seized over 100 animals from Wilson’s Road Side Zoo.

 com/winchester_star/wilson-s- wild-animal-park-closes-and- more-than-animal/article_ 37d1784d-3099-5e6f-953a- 2cd5c9b6020b.html

 The authorities are waking up and we need to get The Natural Bridge Zoo on their radar.